mlugg/zig-build-workshop/04_zlib/README.md

 Now that we've covered the basics, it's time for something a little more realistic.

 Your task here is to build zlib, a general-purpose compression library.
 This will test the knowledge you've built so far.
-The goal is for a static library `libzlib.a` to be built and installed to the prefix directory when you run `zig build`.
+The goal is for a static library `libz.a` to be built and installed to the prefix directory when you run `zig build`.

 Your first step should be to download the zlib sources from an *official source*.